gregurco/jobeet-tutorial/docs/days/day-10.md

     }
 }
 ```
-You probably have noticed that we do not have to explicitly persist Category object, it is already loaded in EntityManager and the only thing we need to do is to call `flush` method from EntityManager, that will save all changes.
+You have probably noticed that we do not have to explicitly persist Category object.
+It is already loaded in EntityManager and the only thing we need to do is to call `flush` method from EntityManager in order to updated Category object.
+Take into account that on "flush" all new/updated objects registered in the EntityManager before will be saved as well.

+ all other changes registered in EntityManager are going to be saved.

 Now let’s create template `templates/admin/category/edit.html.twig`: